Temperature fluctuations and Tsallis statistics in Relativistic Heavy Ion collisions: Summary and Conclusions

-Lastly, by analysing the temperature fluctuation at different times, we have found that the entropic index evolves with time.
-There is an increase in the entropic index at time increases.
+Lastly, by analysing the temperature fluctuation at different times, we have found that the entropic index changes at different times.
+The entropic index increases, reaches a peak value and then decreases as time increases.
 This seems to follow the rise and fall of the energy density as seen in relativistic heavy ion collision.
 A previous study of the heavy ion collisions using the AMPT and the hadronic resonance gas model has shown that the energy density increases with time, reaches a peak around $3-4$ fm/c and then goes down gradually.
 This is what is reflected in the change of the entropic index with time.
 So the change in the entropic index with time is a result of the change of the energy density with time.

 Though there are many different interpretations of the application of Tsallis statistics to the collider experiments, we feel that there are several points that are still not clear.
-The experimental data also points to the fact that the value of the entropic index depends very crucially on the particles chosen as well as the collider experiment.
+The experimental data fitting also points to the fact that the value of the entropic index depends very crucially on the particles chosen as well as the collision energy of the experiment.
 The results for $p-p$ collisions and $Au - Au $ collisions are not the same.
 Due to all these reasons, we feel that the role of the entropic index is not well understood in heavy ion collisions.
 However, our current work indicates that a non-extensive formalism can be used in conjunction with a transport model to study the partonic stages of relativistic heavy ion collisions.

 For computational infrastructure, we acknowledge the Center for Modelling, Simulation and Design (CMSD) at the University of Hyderabad, where part of the simulations was carried out.
 A.S is supported by INSPIRE Fellowship of the Department of Science and Technology (DST) Govt. of India, through Grant no: IF170627.